 A significant share of the Company's antigen product sales are sold to a few key customers globally.
 These products contributed a significant share of the revenues.
-The loss of a key customer, or restrictions on export, import, or international transportation of its products, raw materials or insufficient marketing resources, could materially impact revenue and profitability.
+The loss of a key customer, or restrictions on export, import, or international transportation of its products, raw materials or insufficient marketing resources, could materially impact revenue and profitability, as well as the value of inventories and other assets.